iffy-pi/python-battery-monitor/README.md

 # Other Included Scripts
+## Internal Scripts
-## SmartPlugController.py
+- SmartPlugController.py
-Class that handles communicating with Kasa Smart Plug.
+    - Handles communication with Kasa Smart Plug.
+- EmailBot.py
+    - Handles sending emails to a given recipient, used for email alerts.
+- TimeString.py
+    - Converts seconds to/from a readable string that includes minutes and hours.
+- TimerSleep.py
+    -  A special sleep function that maintains a countdown timer on the console.

 ## bm.py
 This script is designed to be a command line utility to monitor, stop, start and reset the Battery Monitor Windows task running on your laptop.
 (Make it a command line utility by adding the actual call to the python executable in a batch file e.g. bm.cd or bm.bat)